 Server Referral List: When a device boots, it is necessary for it to find its home Management Zone to get its assigned imaging work.
 If multiple Management Zones exist on the network, server referral lists provide a method for allowing a managed device to find its home zone.

 Intel Active Management Technology (AMT): Intel AMT provides Preboot Services with persistent device identification.

 Third-Party Imaging Settings: You can upload WinPE (Windows Preboot Environment) and third-party Imaging tools such as Microsoft Imaging engine (imagex.exe) and Symantec Ghost (ghost32.exe).
-Before configuring the third-party Imaging settings, ensure that Microsoft Windows Automated Installation Kit (WAIK) is installed on the device running the ZENworks Control Center.
+Before configuring the third-party Imaging settings, ensure that Microsoft Windows Automated Installation Kit (WAIK) or Windows Assessment and Deployment Kit (WADK) is installed on the device running the ZENworks Control Center.

 When you are upgrading to a newer version of ZENworks, make sure that you re-upload the WinPE distribution (winpe.wim) under Third-Party Imaging Settings in ZCC, to see the latest zenworktodo application in the WinPE environment.

 TFTP Replication Settings: You can replicate the changes made to the tftp directory on other Imaging servers (Primary Servers or Satellites with the Imaging role).
 The tftp directory contains files such as configuration files and binaries used by ZENworks to perform imaging tasks.
 The directory is located on the Imaging server in /srv/ on Linux and in %ZENWORKS_HOME%\share\ on Windows.